-- someone in your family has had polyps or cancer of the colon or rectum
+- have someone in your family who has had polyps or colorectal cancer

-- you have inflammatory bowel disease such as ulcerative colitis and Crohn's disease
+- have inflammatory bowel disease such as ulcerative colitis or Crohn’s disease

 When should I start colon polyp screening?

 Screening is testing for diseases when you have no symptoms.
-Finding and removing polyps can help prevent cancer of the colon or rectum.
-Your doctor will recommend screening for colon and rectal cancer at age 50 if you don’t have health problems or other factors that make you more likely to develop colorectal cancer.2
+Finding and removing polyps can help prevent colorectal cancer.
+Your doctor will recommend screening for colorectal cancer starting at age 50 if you don’t have health problems or other factors that make you more likely to develop colorectal cancer.4

-If you are at higher risk for colorectal cancer, your doctor may recommend screening at a younger age, and you may need to be tested more often.
+If you are at higher risk for colorectal cancer, your doctor may recommend screening at a younger age.
+You also may need to be tested more often.

-If you are older than 75, talk with your doctor about whether you should be screened.
-For more information, read the current colorectal cancer screening guidelines from the U.S. Preventive Services Task Force (USPSTF).
+If you are older than age 75, talk with your doctor about whether you should be screened.
+For more information, read the current colorectal cancer screening guidelines from the U.S. Preventive Services Task Force.